 The BNF form divides the structure of the input source into smaller parts (rules) which in turn are defined by other rules.
-For example rule 1 says that an ADVENTURE (in this case an Alan program) consists of options, defaults, units and a start section.
-In rule 149 we see that the start section is in turn defined to contain the reserved word START followed by a reference to where to start, followed by a period and some optional statements.
+For example rule 1 says that an ADVENTURE (in this case an Alan program) consists of options, units and a start section.
+In rule 1 we can see that an adventure is defined to contain an optional_options section, some units, and then the start_section.
+Each is in turn defined further down in the rules.

-The equal sign (=) may be read "consists of" or "is defined as".
-The exclamation mark indicates a choice between the two different constructs, for example in rule 6 through 8 one can see that an option may either be a single identifier, an identifier followed by another identifier or an identifier followed by an integer.
-The semicolon indicates the end of the definition of the symbol on the left hand side of the equal sign.
+The equal sign (=) may thus be read as "consists of" or "is defined as".
+The exclamation mark indicates a choice between the two different constructs, for example in rule 6 through 8 one can see that an option may either be a single identifier (ID), an identifier followed by another identifier or an identifier followed by an integer.
+The semicolon indicates the end of the complete definition of the symbol on the left hand side of the equal sign.